Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us007/01.requirements-engineering/Readme.md

 * **AC1:** The system should provide a feature for the Fleet Manager (FM) to register a vehicle's check-up.
 * **AC2:** The system should allow Fleet Managers to select the vehicle for which they want to register a check-up.
-* **AC3:** When the Fleet Manager (FM) initiates the registration process for a vehicle's check-up, the system interface should prompt the FM to provide the unique identification (ID) of the vehicle undergoing the check-up.
+* **AC3:** When the Fleet Manager (VFM) initiates the registration process for a vehicle's check-up, the system interface should prompt the FM to provide the unique identification (ID) of the vehicle undergoing the check-up.
 * **AC4:** The Fleet Manager should receive a confirmation message indicating successful registration of the check-up.

 ### 1.4.
 Found out Dependencies